|(Photo: Kirk Devoll)|

-Once the skiing starts, boots that don’t meet testers’ standards are eliminated from further review.
+Once we have our brackets set, the skiing starts.
+Boots that don’t measure up to testers’ standards are eliminated from further review.
 So what’s left?
-Just the best of the bunch.
-Hence the positive comments.
-In short, we want to bring you the good stuff.
-Here’s a deeper look at what goes into the test.
+Just the best of the bunch—those we feature here on our site and in the magazine.
+In short, we want to help you sniff out the good stuff.
+So here’s a deeper look at what goes into our test:

 As we have most years since SKI Magazine created the first on-hill boot testing program more than 25 years ago, we returned to Mt.
 Bachelor, Ore. to give winter 2016’s boots a workout.
 Bachelor’s long season and reliable snow make the Central Oregon volcano an ideal test site.

 We bring in the world’s most knowledgeable boot pros—the master fitters who run America’s Best Bootfitters and Masterfit University—to coordinate the massive test.

 The preliminaries >> The test is limited to high-performance boots—those that interest SKI readers.
 We divide them by intended use and separate them further by widths—the biggest criteria in finding the right boots.